benmvp/slides/md/2016-es6-developer-week.md

 1. Arrow functions <!-- .element: class="fragment highlight-blue" data-fragment-index="0" -->
 1. Classes <!-- .element: class="fragment highlight-blue" data-fragment-index="0" -->
 1. Enhanced object literals <!-- .element: class="fragment highlight-blue" data-fragment-index="0" -->
-1. String APIs <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->
-1. Array APIs  <!-- .element: class="fragment highlight-red" data-fragment-index="0" -->

 NOTES:
 - As a reminder, here's what we'll be covering
-- Buckle up your seat belts, we're going to cover these 12 features in less than 40 minutes
+- Buckle up your seat belts, we're going to cover these 10 features in less than 40 minutes

 =====